Apply for a CBF Fellowship or Scholarship

-The 2016 Sun-Times Fellowship application process has closed.
-If you have questions about the selection process, please contact Dina Merrell at 312-554-1206 or email@example.com.
+If you have questions about the application or selection process, please contact Ryanne Easley at (312) 554-1247 or email@example.com.

 The CBF does not accept applications for the CBF Moses Scholarship.
 Every three years the Moses Scholarship rotates to a different Chicago law school, and the law school’s administration selects the Scholarship recipient.

 The law school administration must select a recipient who qualifies for full-time admission under law school standards and demonstrates, above and beyond other potential recipients, the following:

 - A solid commitment to public interest issues over a significant period of time as demonstrated by past and present activities.

 - The desire to practice public interest law, i.e., to improve access to justice for low-income and disadvantaged people who are in the most critical need of the protections of our civil legal system.
 Not included in this definition of public interest law are judicial clerkships, government work, private practice, pro bono work in a traditional law firm setting, academics, or prosecutor positions (e.g., state’s attorney).

 - A commitment to a specific public interest path or goal as demonstrated by an application essay and a personal interview.
 In the interest of efficiency, the law school may wish to interview only finalists for the Scholarship.